A guide to researchers

 Title: Capability and Well-Being in the Forest Villages and Tea Gardens in Dooars Region of North Bengal (ISBN: 978-93-5196-052-2).

 About the e-book: This e-book is based on a Minor Research Project sponsored by the University Grants Commission (UGC), India.
-It investigates quality of life related issues especially about how the forest villagers and tea-plantation workers of Dooars region are provided with the basic capabilities to participate in and to contribute to society.
-Empirically, it studies, first, living conditions of the inhabitants; second, the burden of disease, disability and injuries in the region; and third, health seeking behaviour according to type of care and system of medicine.
-It uses primary data mainly collected through interviews and visits during 2012-2013 covering 400 households in the region.
-It applies simple algebraic and statistical tools including those in public health, and multivariate logistic regression analyses.
+It investigates quality-of-life-related issues, especially how the forest villagers and tea-plantation workers of the Dooars region are provided with the basic capabilities to participate in and contribute to society.
+Empirically, it studies, first, the living conditions of the inhabitants; second, the burden of disease, disability, and injuries in the region; and third, health-seeking behaviour by type of care and system of medicine.
+It uses primary data mainly collected through interviews and visits during 2012-2013, covering 400 households in the region.
+It applies simple algebraic and statistical tools, including those in public health, as well as multivariate logistic regression analyses.

-I am adding a sample copy of questionnaire, which I used during 2003-2006 in my empirical research on Economics of Health Care Utilisation.
+I am adding a sample copy of the questionnaire, which I used during 2003-2006 in my empirical research on the Economics of Health Care Utilisation.
 This is just an example.
-One can have an idea of formulating a questionnaire or schedule from it according to scope and objectives of her or his study.
-The copy of questionnaire is available here.
+One can use it to formulate a questionnaire or schedule based on the scope and objectives of their study.
+The copy of the questionnaire is available here.

 Farmland at Raimatang